 Toddler or preschool aged child who is dealing with strong emotions?
 How parents can help teach about feelings and influence a child’s healthy emotional development.
-Plus, why using emotion picture cards can make the entire teaching process to kids easier (and quicker, too!)
+Check out the emotions identification toolkit to help kids dive deep into their feelings and emotions and uncover what’s going on under the surface and feel confident to communicate these revelations.

 How Can I Help My Child Deal with Strong Emotions?